OfryL/gh-actions-hp/README.md

 ## config

 ### env
-* GH_TOKEN: string = your personal auth token with the right privilage
+* GH_TOKEN: string = your personal auth token with the right privilege
 * GH_ORG: string = your org username

 ## running